SUSE-Developer-Community/sandbox-welcome-content/content/faq.md

 ### What languages are supported?

-We have buildpacks built in for:
+We support the build packs for:
  - Java
  - Ruby
  - Node.js